puffyCid/artemis-api/artemis-docs/docs/Intro/Scripting/boa.md

 For example, the artemis function `get_registry()` can be used to parse a provided Registry file on disk.
 By registering this function with Boa we can call this function directly from JavaScript!
-In addition to JavaScript, we have [TypeScript](https://www.typescriptlang.org/) bindings that we can leverage!
+In addition to JavaScript, we have [TypeScript](https://www.typescriptlang.org/) bindings that we can leverage that makes scripting even easier!

 To summarize:

-1. We can create a script using TypeScript and call Rust functions directly
+1. We can create a script using TypeScript and call artemis Rust functions directly
 2. Compile TypeScript to JavaScript
 3. Execute JavaScript using artemis